RGGH/llmeval-python-sdk/README.md

-# llmeval - Python SDK for evaluAte
+# llmeval - Python SDK for evaluate
+## download the evaluate server from https://github.com/RGGH/evaluate

-A Python client library for the evaluAte LLM evaluation framework.
+A Python client library for the evaluate LLM evaluation framework.

 ## Installation